-These days a children’s birthday party is sensibly more often than not held at a venue away from the family home, at a McDonalds restaurant, the local sports centre or for the rich kids in a marquee in the garden, catering is left to someone else and the entertainment is all provided.
-This is sensible because it stops the house being trashed and you don’t have to be CRB checked before you can let the kid’s friends through the front door.
+These days a birthday party is sensibly more often than not held at a venue away from the family home, at a McDonalds restaurant, the local sports centre or for the rich kids in a marquee in the garden, catering is left to someone else and the entertainment is all provided.
+This is sensible because it stops the house being trashed and you don’t have to be CRB checked before you can let the invited friends through the front door.

-It wasn’t always like this and in the 1950s and 1960s the only real option for a birthday party was at home.
+It wasn’t always like this and in the 1950s and 1960s the only real option for a birthday party was to have it at home.
 If it was a summer birthday you might have been lucky enough to get away with having it in the garden but generally speaking it was inside and there was an almost absolute certainty that the house was going to be turned upside-down and if you were really unlucky completely demolished.

 Invites were handed out at school and this was a good way of measuring individual popularity.
 If you could achieve about fifteen invites a year you were doing pretty well, only one or two and you had to worry about personal hygiene or personality issues.
 It was the same sort of thing at Christmas when the classroom had a post box where on the run up to end of term we used to put all of our cards and then on the last day the box was opened and the teacher played post mistress for half an hour or so.
 The pretty girls always needed a wheelbarrow to take their cards home but there were always one or two kids in the class who only got one or two and they were probably off each other!